The 2023 Annual Meeting and Council Election will be held at 4:30 PM on Thursday, September 21, 2023.

 Anywhere from one to three hours.

-Who is eligible to run for Council or an officer position?
+Who is eligible to run for Council position?

-Any member in good standing who has been a member for one year preceding the annual meeting of the Guild (Tuesday, September 20, 2018).
+Any member in good standing who has been a member of the work sector in which they are running for one year preceding the election (September 21, 2023).